-The detection of pathogens involved in bloodstream infection is one of the most important diagnostic tests performed by the clinical microbiology service.^{5,27} Microbiological diagnosis of bloodstream infection may confirm or alter the provisional clinical diagnosis and guide definitive antimicrobial treatment, with potential impacts on mortality, morbidity, antimicrobial use, length of stay in hospital and healthcare expenses.
+The detection of pathogens involved in bloodstream infection is one of the most important diagnostic tests performed by the clinical microbiology service.
+5,27 Microbiological diagnosis of bloodstream infection may confirm or alter the provisional clinical diagnosis and guide definitive antimicrobial treatment, with potential impacts on mortality, morbidity, antimicrobial use, length of stay in hospital and healthcare expenses.
 With regard to antimicrobial stewardship (AMS), blood culture results may determine whether empirical therapy is appropriate by detecting unsuspected antimicrobial resistance, or enable switching from broad-spectrum agents to targeted choices.
-Negative results for optimally collected specimens can guide cessation of empirical therapy.^{3,28} In the case of positive blood cultures, the organism identified may indicate the source of infection, and that in intensive care patients treated with antimicrobials may also provide a useful guide to the timing of de-escalation or cessation of antimicrobial therapy.
-In essence, tests for acute-phase reactants should be used sparingly and interpreted with caution when managing infectious diseases.38-40
+Negative results for optimally collected specimens can guide cessation of empirical therapy.
+3,28 In the case of positive blood cultures, the organism identified may indicate the source of infection, and that information can guide non-antimicrobial treatment and overall management.